How to Handle Double Booking Scheduling Mishaps Like a Pro

 4. Offer an upgraded service or discount for the inconvenience

-To demonstrate your commitment to customer service, provide the customer with an upgraded service or small discount on their rescheduled visit.
+To demonstrate your commitment to customer service, provide the customer with an upgraded service or a small discount for their rescheduled visit.

 “To make up for the inconvenience, we’d also like to offer you a [complimentary upgrade or discount] for your rescheduled appointment.”

 Record all your booked appointments in one centralized place, like Google Calendar.
-This will help you quickly identify what time slots are booked and where you have availability for new appointments.
+This way, you can quickly identify which time slots are booked and which are free for new appointments.

-Pro Tip: If you and your crew use different calendars, make sure to sync them regularly to make sure there’s no overlapping appointments.
+Pro Tip: If you and your crew use different calendars, sync them regularly to make sure there are no overlapping appointments.

 Better yet, use a field service team calendar to create and manage your bookings and other work-related tasks.

-Jobber lets you choose from five different calendar views to get a clear visual of crew availability to avoid overbooking, underbooking—or the dreaded double booking.
+Jobber lets you choose from five different calendar views to get a clear visual of crew availability to prevent overbooking, underbooking—or the dreaded double booking.

 You can also assign different colors to each employee to easily see who’s already scheduled for work.